Lithuania said found Russian spyware on its government computers

 PREPARATIONS

-Germany's domestic intelligence agency reported earlier this month a striking increase in Russian targeted cyber attacks against political parties and propaganda and disinformation campaigns aimed at destabilising German society.
+Germany's domestic intelligence agency reported earlier this month a striking increase in Russian targeted cyber attacks against political parties and propaganda and disinformation campaigns aimed at destabilizing German society.

 The domestic intelligence chief said Russia may seek to interfere in its national elections next year.

-Although no Russian cyber meddling was detected in the run up and during the Lithuanian general election in October, Cerniauskas said his country needs to understand it is vulnerable to such meddling.
+Although no Russian cyber meddling was detected in the run up or during the Lithuanian general election in October, Cerniauskas said his country needs to understand it is vulnerable to such meddling.

 "Russians are really quite good in this area.
 They have been using information warfare since the old times.
 Cyberspace is part of that, only more frowned upon by law than simple propaganda", he said.